QI-Core Implementation Guide

 • Home: The home page provides summary and background information

-• Profiles: The profiles page provides a complete listing of all the profiles defined in or used by QI-Core
+• QI-Core Profiles: The profiles page provides a complete listing of all the profiles defined in or used by QI-Core

 • QI-Core Negation: The negations page describes QI-Core Negation